AgileCloudInstitute/AgileCloudManager/README.md

       cd cloned-repos
       git clone https://github.com/AgileCloudInstitute/agile-cloud-manager.git

-3.  **Import Config Variables:**  Enter the variables you assembled in the pre-requisite steps into a new file you will create in `/home/aci-user/staging/enter-user-input-here-only.yaml` which follows the exact list of variables and syntax given in [this template file from the repository](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/move-to-directory-outside-app-path/enter-user-input-here-only.yaml) .
+3.  **Setup the LaucnPad:**  Enter the variables you assembled in the pre-requisite steps into a new file you will create in `/home/aci-user/staging/launchpadConfig.yaml` which follows the exact list of variables and syntax given in [this template file from the repository](https://github.com/AgileCloudInstitute/agile-cloud-manager/blob/master/move-to-directory-outside-app-path/enter-user-input-here-only.yaml) .
+Then run the setup.py script as follows:

+      #First open the launchpadConfig.yaml file by typing:
-      vi /home/aci-user/staging/enter-user-input-here-only.yaml
+      vi /home/aci-user/staging/launchpadConfig.yaml
       #Then enter the values for each listed variable.
       #Then save the file.
-      #Note this can be done by some automation you create separately if you need to do this repeatedly.
+      #Note: launchpadConfig.yaml can be populated by some automation you create separately if you need to do this repeatedly.

-5.  **Run the Setup Script:**
+      #Next, switch directories and run setup.py after creating a .aws directory in which to AWS credentials.
       cd /home/aci-user/cloned-repos/agile-cloud-manager/setup/
       mkdir /home/aci-user/.aws
       sudo python3 setup.py